dat18v2-2semester/modul1_spring_movie/README.md

        * create the feature,
        * and merge it into the master branch.
     * The feature should be a _Use Case_ or part of a _Use Case_.
+ * You should document the analasys and design flow in Use Cases and by using the UML diagrams you worked with in 1. semester.
  * You should make use of at least 3 _GRASP_ design principles in your application.

  > The following is postponed until next modul assignment and you should therefor not do this now!